vmware-automation/solutions-import-beta/Liferay-OpenLDAP-Application-Blueprint.xml.md

 ###Prerequisites:

-Download the following files and keep it in your local web server folder:
+Download the following files and keep it in local web server folder:

 	1. liferay-portal-tomcat-6.1.0-ce-ga1-20120106155615760.zip
 	2. Share.war